Lots of exciting events pack the Boston Events Calendar for August 2016 as summer fun continues in the city.

 Harborwalk Sounds at ICA Boston

-Musicians from all around the world perform free concerts featuring jazz, world music, reggae, dance music, Latin, and more on Harborwalk next to ICA Boston.
+In partnership with Berklee College of Music, the city's top young musicians perform free concerts featuring jazz, world music, reggae, dance music, Latin, and more on the waterfront at Harborwalk next to ICA Boston.
 Relax and enjoy great music and gorgeous views.

 Not Sure about Boston Neighborhood Locations?